kangasta/yaml_requests/README.md

 - All value fields in requests array items support jinja2 templating.
 - Variables can be defined in YAML request plan and overridden from commandline arguments.
-- Response of the most recent request is stored in `response` variable.
+- Response of the most recent request is stored in `response` variable as [`requests.Response`](https://docs.python-requests.org/en/latest/api/#requests.Response) object.
 - Responses can be stored as variables with `register` keyword.
 - Response can be verified with assertions.